PostHog/posthog.com/contents/docs/cdp/databricks.md

     - databricks
 ---

-The Databricks Export app for PostHog will push data from PostHog to Databricks, once every minute.
+Push data from PostHog to Databricks, once every minute.
 The app creates a table and migrates data from DBFS to a database.

 ## Requirements